steve904/doc-and-blog/content/_index.md

     title: Doc and Blog
     image: images/5.jpg
     content: >-
       Welcome to Doc and Blog.
-Keeping the documents and the blogs at the same place.
+Stephen Causey here and wherever you are...enjoy!
     actions:
       - label: Get Started
         url: /docs